We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, with a carefully controlled diet, lifestyle adjustments, and medication to control blood sugar, the condition can enter long-term remission.

 In this article, we look at the effects of type 2 diabetes in children.

 - Increased urination: A child with type 2 diabetes might urinate more frequently than they did before the condition developed.
 When there is an excess of sugar in the blood, the body excretes some of it in the urine, and excess water follows it.
-This might result in a child urinating more often.

 - Blurred vision: High blood sugar levels can draw fluid from the lenses of the eyes, making it harder to focus.